cloudtoid/gateway-core/README.md

 > Avoid enabling `UseCookies` unless you are confident that this is the behavior that your application needs.

+## Trace Context

+GatewayCore passes forward the [W3C ratified](https://www.w3.org/TR/trace-context/) `traceparent` and `tracestate` headers with no modifications.
+It uses the activity model in .NET as described [here](https://devblogs.microsoft.com/aspnet/improvements-in-net-core-3-0-for-troubleshooting-and-monitoring-distributed-apps/).

 ## Append, add, update, or discard headers

 In addition to the controls offered through explicit configuration options, GatewayCore makes it easy to append, add, update, or remove headers on both outbound requests to upstream systems, as well as responses to clients.